Humanitarian Crisis Simulation | Volunteer

 The greatest need is for dozens of volunteers to serve as role players as we transform Camp St Croix into a patchwork of simulated refugee camps.
 The majority of role players will be refugees, but other roles include affected villagers, local government officials, hospital patients, militia members, and UN staff.
 You can expect to learn a lot from your experience and have fun connecting with your fellow volunteers.
 Prior experience NOT required.
 Individuals with acting skills encouraged to join in this role.

 Volunteers are needed to help facilitate paperwork, logistics, and general support both onsite at the simulation and in the weeks prior.

 Individuals with experience in humanitarian crisis response may be able to fill specialized roles within the simulation.
 See more details below.

-The simulation takes place May 15-17, 2020 in Hudson, Wisconsin.
+The simulation takes place in May in Hudson, Wisconsin.
 Volunteers are encouraged to commit for both Saturday and Sunday, but single day opportunities are available.